 But it's not that easy.
 Lindsay will probably make one last fling in California.
 Muskie will pour on the steam.
 Jackson, by now will have lost his taste.
-I have he'll be out by California.
+I think he'll be out by California.
 McGovern can't pass up California if he's come this far (unless Teddy goes for it).
 McCarthy shouldn't be expected to do too much there.
 The real light is EMK.
-The filing deadline is printed to the market of the state o
+The filing deadline is April 7 -- three days after Wisconsin.
+If Wisconsin makes it look like the liberals have had it but that RN still might be beatable, then EMK might swoop up the Kennedy torch and run for daylight.